-During 2020, various restrictions were placed on utilities in the state of Kentucky in response to the COVID-19 pandemic.
-These restrictions included the cessation of utility shutoffs and the charging of penalties due to nonpayment of bills.
-As a result of these orders and the impact of COVID-19 on the District's customers, there has been an increase in delinquent billings as of December 31, 2020.
-The District is working to establish payment plans with customers who have delinquent bills in an attempt to ensure continuous service and the collection of past due balances.
-The District has increased the allowance for doubtful accounts to \$36,000 as of December 31, 2020, as an estimate of the total amount of accounts receivable that will not be collectible.
+Since 2020, various restrictions have been placed on utilities in the state of Kentucky in response to the COVID-19 pandemic.
+These restrictions included the cessation of utility shutoffs and the charging of penalties due to nonpayment of bills for a period in 2020.
+As a result of these orders and the impact of COVID-19 on the District's customers, the District established payment plans with customers who have delinquent bills in an attempt to ensure continuous service and the collection of past due balances.
+The District has set the allowance for doubtful accounts to \$36,000 as of December 31, 2021, as an estimate of the total amount of accounts receivable that will not be collectible.